WebKit/WebKit-http/README.markdown

     $ python Tools/Scripts/test-webkitpy

 The ruby tests pass (all 2 of them!)
-The perl test almost pass: Failed 2/25 test programs.
-1/412 subtests failed.
+The perl test almost pass: Failed 1/27 test programs.
+1/482 subtests failed.
 The python testsuite prints a lot of "sem\_init: No space left on device" then crashes.
 But before it does, there already are some test failures.

 ### JSC ###
-    $ perl Tools/Scripts/run-javascriptcore-tests --no-build --haiku
+    $ perl Tools/Scripts/run-javascriptcore-tests

+Add the --no-build argument if you already compiled JSC.
+It is built by default for the Haiku port, so it is a good idea to always add this.

 Current results:
-- 7500 tests are run (some are excluded because of missing features in our Ruby port)
+- 9258 tests are run (some are excluded because of missing features in our Ruby port)
-- 4 failure related to parsing dates (ecmascript 3, Date, 15.9.5.6)
+- 10 failures related to parsing dates and trigonometry:

+    mozilla-tests.yaml/ecma_3/Date/15.9.5.6.js.mozilla
+    mozilla-tests.yaml/ecma_3/Date/15.9.5.6.js.mozilla-baseline
+    mozilla-tests.yaml/ecma_3/Date/15.9.5.6.js.mozilla-dfg-eager-no-cjit-validate-phases
+    mozilla-tests.yaml/ecma_3/Date/15.9.5.6.js.mozilla-llint
+    stress/ftl-arithcos.js.always-trigger-copy-phase
+    stress/ftl-arithcos.js.default
+    stress/ftl-arithcos.js.dfg-eager
+    stress/ftl-arithcos.js.dfg-eager-no-cjit-validate
+    stress/ftl-arithcos.js.no-cjit-validate-phases
+    stress/ftl-arithcos.js.no-llint

 ### WebKit ###
 You will have to install the Ahem font for layout tests to work properly.
 This